Parents Frame Childhood for the World to See

 Faculty Advisor: Colette Daiute

-NML Award: The New Media Lab Digital Dissertation Award (April 2017)
+NML Awards: The New Media Lab Digital Dissertation Award (April 2017), The Social Justice Award (June 2018)

 Why is The Project Important To Me?

-Instagram pictures with hashtags of #fashionkids and #letthekids will provide the context for the study because it has been recently observed that by using these hashtags, mothers implicitly present their parental values (commodities or natural growth) by explicitly showing the context they desire for their children and themselves in these pictures.
-In order to understand the hashtag content and user statistics in general, I will utilize two digital tools: 1) Netlytic (Gruzd, 2015) and 2) Iconosquare.
-After this phase, the researcher will apply values analysis (e.g. posing, background, age) on a sample of Instagram pictures with hashtags of fashionkids and letthekids.
+Instagram pictures with hashtags of #fashionkids and #letthekids will provide the context for the study because it has been recently observed that by using these hashtags, parents implicitly present their parental values by explicitly showing the context they desire for their children and themselves in these pictures.
+In order to understand the hashtag content and user statistics in general, I utilized two digital tools: 1) Netlytic (Gruzd, 2015) and 2) Iconosquare.
+After this phase, I applied values analysis on a sample of Instagram pictures with hashtags of fashionkids and letthekids.
 The obtaining of the metadata and visuals on Instagram is done via the code written for this purpose due to recent changes in Instagram’s API policy.

-Apart from this digital phase, I contacted children (ages 7-9) and parents, not necessarily only “instamoms,” to conduct a projective activity where both groups create a story about a sample picture depicted as “fashion” kid and “let it be” kids.
-I hope this will be the part where we can, for the first time, hear how children make sense of the oversharenting online.
+Apart from this digital phase, I contacted children (ages 7-10) and parents, not necessarily only “instamoms,” to conduct a projective activity where both groups create a story about a sample picture depicted as “fashion” kid and “let it be” kids.
+This phase is the part where we, for the first time, hear how children make sense of the sharenting online.